Losing a beloved pet is a terrible feeling. We strive to help make sure they return home.

-Your dog should ALWAYS have proper identification on a collar or harness:
+Make sure your dog has proper identification on a collar or harness:

-- Dog License Tag (required by law and can be obtained through your Town Clerk or Shelter.)
+- Dog License Tag (required by NYS law and can be obtained through your Town Clerk).
 Cats in New York do not have to be licensed unless your city, village or town has a local law requiring it.

-- Name Tag (make sure to have a cell phone number on it.)
+- Name Tag (make sure to have a current home and/or cell phone number on it.)

 - Rabies Tag (issued to you by a veterinarian when your pet is rabies vaccinated.